pavelkomarov/pavelkomarov.github.io/writing/quotes.md

 <a href="#{{ letter }}">{{ letter }}</a>{% endfor %}

-"Official favor, grades, and other trinkets of subordination have no connection with education; they are the paraphernalia of servitude, not of freedom."
---Gatto

-"Aristotle saw, a long time ago, that fully participating in a complex range of human affairs was the only way to become fully human."
---Gatto

 "At some level Peterson is offering assertiveness training to men whom society is trying to turn into emasculated snowflakes."
 --David Brooks, nytimes

 "I you do not love yourself entirely and actively ensure your own needs are met, you will find it difficult to do the same for others."
 --Zaid Dahhaj

-"A goal without a plan is just a wish."
---Harold Tharp

 "When action grows unprofitable, gather information; when information grows unprofitable, sleep."
 --Ursula K. Le Guin, The Left Hand of Darkness